 Water it well early in the day, or the night before.
 Then remove it from its pot, shake off the excess dirt, trim any wayward roots, and gently mold it into a ball shape.

 Step 3.
 Use sheet moss to cover the roots.

 Using waxed twine, wrap the moss up firmly around the root ball, crisscrossing, similar to rolling a ball of yarn, until the moss is held in place.

 You can then display the plant on a dish or tray, or, make a hanging string garden.
-To hang the moss balls, use two pieces of jute that cross underneath, and tie together at the top.
+To hang the moss balls, use two pieces of jute that cross underneath, and tie them together at the top.
 I hung them from simple white nails at the top of the window.

 This way I can easily remove them for watering, which I plan to do by soaking them in water for a few minutes, about once a week if needed.
 They should be very light by the time they need to be watered.
 I also have a little mister which I can use to keep them hydrated.